The Ultimate Bucket List for Fall in Canada

 Pumpkinferno

 What is fall without pumpkins everywhere?
-If spotting them gets you all nostalgic, Punkinferno will take that to the next level for you.
-Set in Upper Canada Village, Morrisburg, Ontario, you'll find around 7000 carved pumpkins transformed into the most incredible 1-kilometer art exhibition, all set up against the most fantastic 19th-century backdrop.
+If spotting them gets you all nostalgic, Punkinferno will take that to the next level.
+Set in Upper Canada Village, Morrisburg, Ontario, you'll find around 7000 carved pumpkins transformed into the most incredible one-kilometer art exhibition, all set up against the most fantastic 19th-century backdrop.

 Prepare to be mesmerized by artist-inspired, glowing pumpkins that have been fashioned into all sorts of shapes and characters.
-With something to captivate every age group, this is an experience not to be missed.
+With something to captivate every age group, this experience is not to be missed.

 The Canadian Salmon Run

 You cannot think about Canada without thinking about an abundance of salmon.
 For this reason, the country's salmon runs are a must-see.
-The early salmon run in Goldstream Provincial Park, in Langford, British Columbia, is undoubtedly a fall highlight.
+The early salmon run in Goldstream Provincial Park, Langford, British Columbia, is undoubtedly a fall highlight.
 And not just for us humans.
-You'll find black bears and bald eagles looking to join in as thousands of Chinook, Chum and Coho salmon make their way up the Goldstream.
-It is a real treat to enjoy nature at its finest, seeing the salmon head upstream for spawning season while the bears and eagle swoop some up for a feed.
+You'll find black bears and bald eagles looking to join in as thousands of Chinook, Chum, and Coho salmon make their way up the Goldstream.
+Enjoying nature at its finest is a real treat - seeing the salmon head upstream for the spawning season while the bears and eagles swoop in for a feed.
 While there, you can also head to the Capilano River Hatchery in Vancouver, where local salmon species are bred and protected.

 Salute to the Sockeye

-Still, on the topic of salmon runs, you might also want to check out The Salute to the Sockeye.
-Celebrated by indigenous groups for years, the event takes place in the dominant year of the four-year cycle (2022, 2026, 2030).
+Still, on the topic of salmon runs, you might also want to check out The Salute to the Sockeye at the Tsútswecw Provincial Park in British Columbia.
+Celebrated by indigenous groups for years, the event occurs in the dominant year of the four-year cycle (2022, 2026, 2030), so start planning for the next one.
 Reports show that around 2.2 million sockeye return to the Shuswap Lake in an average dominant run year.
-A considerable amount of this sockeye spawn can be found in the Adams River in the region between Adams Lake and Shuswap Lake.
+A considerable amount of this sockeye spawn can be found in the Adams River between Adams Lake and Shuswap Lake.

 Get Lost in An 11-Acre Corn Maze

-You'll want to try this one if you've never ventured into a maze.
+You'll want to try this if you've never ventured into a maze.
 At Downey's Corn Maze Adventure, you'll find intricate pathways to navigate as you try to get to the exit point of the corn maze.
-This year's offering is over 8km long.
+This year's offering is over 8 km long.
 The fun includes a scavenger hunt and various other games, making getting lost quite fun.
-This a-Maze-ing experience runs until October 31, 2022.
+This a-Maze-ing experience runs from September 1 to October 31, 2023.
+It is one of the most ideal things to do in Canada with your kids.

 Picture-perfect Lunenburg

 A fishing village in Nova Scotia, Lunenburg, used to be a rum-running and ship-building port town.
-Today it is a UNESCO World Heritage Site, and the ideal setting for those postcard-like images.
+Today it is a UNESCO World Heritage Site and the ideal setting for those postcard-like images.
 If you love that quaint, small-town feel, you'll be charmed by all the brightly painted British Colonial buildings, which, together with the autumn shades, can be pretty stunning.
-Make sure you book a history tour and have a buddy to play photographer.
+Book a history tour and have a buddy to play photographer.
+It's definitely a big one for Fall in Canada.

 Polar Bear Season